nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Usage
 Given below is an example usage scenario of how summary feature works:

 Step 1: The user types in `view i/S1234567L`.
-This command will call `CommandType#parseViewCommandType`
+This command will call `CommandManager#parseViewCommandType`

 Step 2: It then creates a new instance of `ViewCommandParser` and passes the arguments into the new instance